Depreciation Benefits for Commercial Solar Installations

 Calculation of the Depreciation Benefit

 Between federal tax and depreciation benefits coupled with state and utility incentives, there has never been a better time to invest in a commercial solar installation.
-Brightstar Solar is a licensed solar installer servicing Massachusetts and Connecticut.
+Brightstar Solar is a licensed solar installer servicing Massachusetts.
 We work with our customers to help navigate the installation process, maximize incentives, and manage all of the rebate and permitting paperwork involved.
-If you have a home or business in Massachusetts or Connecticut and are interested in solar power, please contact us for a free evaluation.
+If you have a home or business in Massachusetts and are interested in solar power, please contact us for a free evaluation.